avaxML/cite-right/docs/advanced/performance-tuning.md

 config = CitationConfig.fast()
 ```

-This preset reduces candidates, shrinks windows, and adjusts thresholds for throughput rather than precision.
+This preset reduces candidate limits and returns fewer citations for throughput rather than precision.
+Window sizes and thresholds remain at their defaults.

 ## Batching Strategies